-Don Catlin, M.D.
-BSCG Chief Science Officer and co-founder
+Don H. Catlin, M.D.: BSCG Chief Science Officer and Co-founder

 Renowned pioneering sports anti-doping scientist

-Dr. Catlin has overseen drug testing at multiple Olympic games, beginning with the 1984 Summer Games in Los Angeles, as well as for professional sports leagues such as Major League Baseball and the National Football League, and the National Collegiate Athletic Association.
-In addition, his analytical research has been vital to developing many of the tests currently used to detect performance-enhancing drugs, including the first reported designer steroid, norbolethone; artificial testosterone; the long-acting EPO blood booster darbepoetin; and, perhaps most famously, the designer steroid at the center of the BALCO scandal, THG.
+Dr. Catlin has overseen drug testing at multiple Olympic games, beginning with the 1984 Summer Games in Los Angeles, as well as for professional sports leagues such as Major League Baseball (MLB) and the National Football League (NFL), and the National Collegiate Athletic Association (NCAA).
+His analytical research has been vital to developing many of the tests currently used to detect performance-enhancing drugs, including the first reported designer steroid, norbolethone; artificial testosterone; the long-acting EPO blood booster darbepoetin; and, perhaps most famously, the designer steroid at the center of the BALCO scandal, THG.

 One of the first to recognize problems with supplements

 Years ago, Dr. Catlin recognized that athletes who consume legally sold dietary supplements are at risk for positive drug tests.
 He learned in heart-wrenching hearings over positive drug-test results how some athletes were caught unwittingly ingesting banned and dangerous substances.
 Since then, he has sought to remove insidious products from the marketplace while offering support to legitimate supplement manufacturers and suppliers who take steps to protect those who consume their products.
 Dr.Catlin’s work was responsible for identifying new compounds of concern in the supplement marketplace like Superdrol and 6-OXO.
 In 2004, along with his son Oliver Catlin and colleagues, he founded BSCG, one of the first companies to test and certify dietary supplement products.

 Founded The Catlin Consortium